aqxq/aqxq.github.io/README.md

-# aqxq.github.io
+# static website!

-This is a personal portfolio and blog website for showcasing projects, sharing thoughts, and connecting with others.
+personal portfolio and blog website for showcasing projects, sharing thoughts, and connecting with others

 ## Features
 - **Portfolio Links**: Quick access to GitHub, LinkedIn, and email.